pnp/blog/content/cli-for-microsoft-365/cli-for-microsoft-365-v5-7/index.md

 type: popular
 ---

-We've just published a new major version of the CLI for Microsoft 365 with new commands for working with and managing Microsoft 365 and SharePoint Framework projects on any platform.
+We've just published a new minor version of the CLI for Microsoft 365 with new commands for working with and managing Microsoft 365 and SharePoint Framework projects on any platform.

 ## Manage Microsoft 365 and SharePoint Framework projects on any platform